Giving Opportunities

 Building an Age-Friendly Health System

 As we age, we all deserve safe, high-quality health care that is based on what matters most to each of us as individuals and is delivered reliably in every setting.
 Locally, UC San Diego Health is leading this effort by striving to become an Age-Friendly Health System based on a national initiative.
 As part of the initiative, UC San Diego Health is implementing a set of evidence-based interventions designed to improve care for older patients known as the "4Ms" - What Matters, Medication, Mentation, and Mobility.
 The ultimate goal?
 Age-friendly care provided every day to every older adult patient.
-Our involvement within this national initiative is providing us with valuable tools to meet this goal; however, additional resources are needed to help us initiate this process and prove we can transform our entire healthcare system.
+Our involvement within this national initiative is providing us with valuable tools to meet this goal; however, additional resources are needed to help us with this process and prove we can transform our entire healthcare system.

 Quality Improvement Projects